Flagging Protocol.

 The "flag" is a small coloured plastic band with a tab on the end.
 Flags can be placed either on the upper part of the leg (the tibia), the lower (the tarsus), or both upper and lower.

-Grey-tailed Tattler.
-Flagged in northwest Australia, seen in Taiwan.
-Photo © Chung-Yu Chiang
+Grey-tailed Tattler flagged in Victoria (AUS), seen in Taiwan, © Chung-Yu Chiang

 Easily seen by an observer, it means that, unlike with banding/ringing, the bird does not have to be re-caught to find out in which region it has been banded.